The Obama Administration Needs to Stand Strong on Iran Sanctions

 Majid Saeedi/Getty Images

-Mark Dubowitz is executive director of the Foundation for Defense of Democracies, where he heads its Center on Sanctions and Illicit Finance.
+Mark Dubowitz is the chief executive officer of the Foundation for Defense of Democracies.